ditchallaway/Hippy-Crack/README.md

-# Working with Metadata | 🎈 Hydrogen
+# Working with Metadata | 🎈 Hippy Crack

 > ## Excerpt
 > Want to add some metadata to your page?
 Now you can with the Head API!
 All page templates have access to this API